 The project included replacement of every piece of mechanical and electrical equipment, invisibly and carefully inserted into the existing building fabric, with new systems that are energy efficient and able to support the life of the building for future generations.
 New security systems and fire protection systems were installed, and technology was upgraded to better serve patrons.
 Two new classrooms were created, and back-of-house administration spaces reconfigured for changes in function.
 The work goes beyond the systems and functional changes to include finishes and furniture.
 Every aspect of the building fabric and its use was considered, and the work was carried out without changing the building’s unique architectural character.

 Changes reflect the importance of research, teaching, consultation, and visibility as primary functions, and the understanding that the library, at the heart of Yale’s campus, is central to Yale’s educational and research mission.
-Newman collaborated on this project in association with HRB.
+This project was completed in collaboration with HBRA.

 Associate Principal, Senior Interior Designer